-A practical WME-FP Exam 1 study plan with 30-day, 60-day, and 90-day tracks aligned to official topic weightings, route-fit logic, and exact web practice.
+A practical WME-FP Exam 1 study plan with 30-day, 60-day, and 90-day tracks aligned to official topic weightings, course-fit logic, and matching web practice.

 WME-FP Exam 1 prep works best as recognition-speed training: learn the client-discovery language, keep the process order visible, and make the smaller math automatic under time pressure.